SSWConsulting/SSW.Rules.Content/rules/unplanned-outage-process/rule.md

 ---
 type: rule
-title: Unplanned - Do you have an unplanned outage process?
+title: Outage - Do you have an unplanned outage process?
 uri: unplanned-outage-process
 authors:
   - title: Steven Andrews